 How Pulmonary Arterial Hypertension Is Treated

 Although there is no cure for PAH, there are medications and procedures that can slow the progression of the disease and improve your quality of life.
-Treatment options vary from person to person, so you will want to work closely with your doctor to determine the best plan for you.
+Studies indicate that early diagnosis is associated with improved survival rates and will help with getting started on the right treatment path.
+Treatment options vary from person to person, so you will want to work closely with your healthcare provider to determine the best plan for you.

 Intravenous treatments open up the blood vessels to help ease chest pain and shortness of breath.
 Subcutaneous treatments use a portable infusion pump to open up the blood vessels and ease PH symptoms.
-Inhaled treatments, such as prostacyclins, are primarily used to relieve shortness of breath.
+Inhaled treatments, such as prostacyclin, are primarily used to relieve shortness of breath.

 There are a wide range of oral treatment options.
 Endothelin Receptor Antagonists (ERAs) prevent blood vessels from narrowing and are commonly used to help patients participate in physical activities.
 Phosphodiesterase Inhibitors (PDE 5 Inhibitors) allow the lungs to relax and the blood vessels to dilate.
-Prostacyclin Analogue, Selective IP Receptor Agonist, and Soluble Guanylate Cyclase (sGC) Stimulators allow the blood vessels in the lungs relax.
+Prostacyclin Analogue, Selective IP Receptor Agonist, and Soluble Guanylate Cyclase (sGC) Stimulators allow the blood vessels in the lungs to relax.

-In addition, a number of supportive therapies are recommended in conjunction with medication.
+A number of supportive therapies are recommended in conjunction with medication.
 Diuretics can help treat fluid retention and swelling.
 Anticoagulants may be prescribed to prevent blood clots from forming.
 Some patients may require a portable oxygen tank.
 In the most severe cases, a heart-lung, single lung or double lung transplant may be recommended.
 Pulmonary rehabilitation as well as daily exercise are also highly recommended to help patients improve breathing and quality of life.

 Managing Pulmonary Arterial Hypertension